Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Dataset description

-\textbf{Data scene diversity.} We carefully select nine datasets—including eight public datasets and one proprietary farmland plot dataset—that cover multiple core scenarios and multimodal data characteristics in agricultural remote sensing.
+\textbf{Data scene diversity.} We carefully select ten datasets, including nine public datasets and one proprietary global parcel dataset, which cover multiple core scenarios and multimodal data characteristics in agricultural remote sensing.
 The OAM‑TCD Dataset\cite{veitchmichaelis2024oamtcdgloballydiversedataset} and OilPalmUAV Dataset\cite{zheng2021growing} provide high‑resolution global canopy maps and oil‑palm tree health assessments, respectively, allowing models to understand vegetation conditions at both macro and micro scales.
 In addition, the OAM‑TCD Dataset\cite{veitchmichaelis2024oamtcdgloballydiversedataset} encompasses ecologically diverse regions from both the Northern and Southern Hemispheres (e.g., tropical rainforests and temperate woodlands), facilitating precise quantification of forest coverage and area for large‑scale forestry monitoring.
 Meanwhile, the Agriculture Vision Challenge\cite{Chiu_2020_CVPR} and PhenoBench Dataset\cite{weyler2024pami}, by providing pixel-level annotations, emphasize in-field anomaly detection and detailed crop condition analysis, enhancing model capability in handling complex scene details.
 To support these tasks, the Agriculture Vision Challenge\cite{Chiu_2020_CVPR} combines RGB and near-infrared channels (512×512 pixels) with six binary masks (e.g., cloud shadow, double plant) to construct a multimodal anomaly diagnosis task.
 The PhenoBench Dataset\cite{weyler2024pami} utilizes visibility maps (1024×1024 pixels) to quantify plant occlusion levels and frames tasks related to weed coexistence and plant integrity assessment.
-Furthermore, in the domain of fine-grained cropland management, our 7‑Province Ground dataset integrates farmland vector data from multiple provinces with multispectral imagery, enabling precise field boundary delineation and dynamic coverage rate calculation.
+Furthermore, in the domain of fine-grained cropland management, our 7‑Province Ground dataset integrates farmland vector data from multiple provinces with multispectral imagery, enabling precise field boundary delineation and dynamic coverage rate calculation, and the CropHarvest satellite dataset\cite{tseng2021cropharvest} provides multispectral and hyperspectral cropland classification, supporting detailed crop type identification.
 This supports tasks such as cropland area estimation and boundary recognition, significantly enhancing the practicality of models in agricultural planning and resource optimization.